LiterallyTheOne/my_posts/3_uptime_in_linux.md

 the system.

-In this case, there are two users connected to the system, one `sudo` and the other one is a normal user.
+In this case, there are two users connected to the system, that you can see who are connected by typing `users` in terminal.

 ## Load average